Send to a friend

 In his remarks, Senegal President Macky Sall highlighted the role of female scientists.
 “At the heart of our policy is to put an accent on the education of women and girls and the support of STEM,” he said.
 “Together, we must meet the challenge of producing the next African Einstein — be it a man or a woman.”

 And in his keynote address, Rwanda President Paul Kagame said: “I can think of few missions more essential than enabling Africa’s brightest students to flourish as independent thinkers.
 The pressure is on to catch up and keep pace so Africa is not left [behind] in the wake of technological progress.”

 This year’s event stressed the need for Africa to foster partnerships between universities, government and the private sector.
 In Rwanda, the government-funded Kigali Innovation City project, which houses facilities such as ICT training centres, works with knowledge partners including AIMS and the University of Rwanda to attract private companies; and a partnership with a South Korean telecoms firm has enabled the government to roll out broadband nationwide.
-But there is more to do: create an ongoing dialogue among NEF stakeholders and establish a robust monitoring and evaluation framework to measure the implementation of outcomes from NEF 2016.
-NEF 2018 will then build on the lessons learnt and strengthen the momentum and shared vision of the Next Einstein Forum.

 As host, Rwanda plans to showcase the progress made by some of the initiatives presented this year.
 It also plans to unveil cutting-edge initiatives from young African scientists.